North-West-Wind/fils/README.md

-# fils
- Fuck It, Link Shortener
+# FILS (F*ck It, Link Shortener)

+This is me after 3 hours of frustration trying to selfhost a link shortener.
+Turns out it's better to make my own.